-A student who has not met the terms of the SAP Warning period and lost financial aid eligibility may appeal the lost financial aid eligibility within ten (10) business days following notification.
+A student who has lost financial aid eligibility may appeal the lost financial aid eligibility within ten (10) business days following notification.
 Only appeals based on extenuating circumstances, such as a serious illness, hospitalization, extreme family emergency, or death in the family will be considered in support of an appeal.
 Circumstances related to the student's lack of maturity or commitment to the program of study are not an acceptable basis for appeal.